 Here to Serve You….

 The Parish Council of Our Lady of Victory consists of 12 elected parish members, two Parish Lay Directors, the Pastor and various Ex-Officio members.
 Each spring four new members are elected.
 They serve a 3-year term.
-The Parish Council meets on the 4th Tuesday of the month at 7:00 PM in the parish center.
+The Parish Council meets on the 4th Tuesday of the month at 7:00 PM in the gathering space meeting room.
 Meetings are open to all.
 Membership is open to interested parishioners 18 years of age and over.

 The Council has numerous committees on which council members and others may serve.
 These are: Liturgy, Family Life, Church Life, Buildings & Grounds, Education, Stewardship, Christian Service, Ecumenical, Finance, Young Adult, Wellness, Vocations and other ad hoc committees when needed.
 As a group the Council is advisory to the Pastor on all aspects of parish affairs.